Eight Las Vegas high schoolers face murder charges in their classmate’s death. Here’s what we know

 WHAT’S NEW IN THE INVESTIGATION?

-Authorities arrested the eight students Tuesday on suspicion of murder charges.
+Authorities arrested the eight students Tuesday on suspicion of murder.
 But they believe at least 10 students took part in the beating.

 Police on Wednesday released images of two students taken from cellphone video of the fight and asked for the public’s help in identifying them.
 Homicide Lt.
 Jason Johansson said the two will also face murder charges.